userdefault13/weather-forcaster/README.md

 - Store and display a search history of recent searches
 - Responsive design with Bootstrap 4 for optimal viewing on different devices

-## Installation and Usage
+## Installation
 1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
 2. Navigate to the project directory: `cd project-name`

-3. Open the `index.html` file in a web browser.
+## Usage
+run node index

+## License
+This project is licensed under the MIT license.

+MIT

 ## Contributing

-Contributions are welcome!
-If you would like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m "Description of your changes"`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request.

-Please make sure to adhere to the code conventions and follow the existing coding style.
+go wild

-## License
+## Tests

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for more information.
+test test and test some more

-## Contact
+## Questions

-For any inquiries or feedback, please contact [Your Name](mailto:your-email@example.com).
+For any questions or feedback regarding this application, please feel free to reach out to me at  or on [GitHub](https://github.com/userdefault13). have fun